 Creating Your Content

-This year marks the fourth year I have earned my living as a professional writer/educator.
+September 2014 marked the fifth year I have earned my living as a professional writer/educator.
 In the four decades of life prior I gathered up a lifetime of experience as a schoolboy, soldier, security consultant, private investigator, body guard, salesman and marketing expert.
 All the time I wrote as part of how I made my living. from homework to reports to surveys to sales copy; now and then some fiction, too.

 You can learn a lot about my writing and my work from this site.
 Feel free to explore, spend some time reading the many pages and then, contact me and discuss how I can create some content for you.
 Web copy, blogs, ghost written books, whatever writing you need I can provide it.